+The PTU Head convenes the eligible voting faculty (see Glossary for definition) to conduct the PTU evaluation.
 Eligible voting faculty within the PTU will vote by secret ballot, except for the PTU Head.
 The total number of yes and no votes must be recorded.
 More yes than no votes must be recorded in order for the candidate to be approved.
 The vote of the PTU Head must be revealed at the time the votes are counted.
-All absentee and regular ballots must be counted by two tenured faculty members, with the results presented to the eligible voting faculty before adjournment.
+All absentee and regular ballots must be counted by two eligible voting faculty members, with the results presented to the eligible voting faculty before adjournment.
 The candidate must be informed of the results of the vote, including the tally, within three working days of the meeting.

-Consistent with the principle of flow, all promotion and tenure dossiers move to the next level of review, regardless of the vote, unless the candidate indicates he/she does not wish to be considered further.
+Consistent with the principle of flow, all promotion and tenure dossiers move to the next level of review, regardless of the vote, unless the candidate indicates they do not wish to be considered further.

 It is the responsibility of the PTU Head to prepare Sections 1 (UGA Promotion & Tenure Recommendation Forms) and 2 (Cover Letter) of the dossier.
-If the PTU Head voted against the promotion, then the candidate may designate a senior tenured faculty member from the PTU to substitute for the PTU Head.
+If the PTU Head voted against the promotion, then the candidate may designate an eligible voting faculty member from the PTU to substitute for the PTU Head.
 This person prepares Sections 1 and 2.
 Before a dossier goes forward, the candidate should review Sections 1 through 4 for accuracy.
-Before the candidate does so, however, identification of any external evaluators must be redacted.
-Since Section 1 reports results and Section 2 represents a synthesis of the judgment of the tenured faculty, the candidate may correct only manifest errors in reported facts.
+Before the candidate does so, however, external letters will be removed.
+Since Section 1 reports results and Section 2 represents a synthesis of the judgment of the eligible voting faculty, the candidate may correct only manifest errors in reported facts.

 Unless the PTU Head voted against the candidate, the dossier goes forward with a cover letter from the PTU Head.
 Outlines for tenure and promotion cover letters are presented in Appendices E and F. In the event that the PTU vote was negative, the PTU Head, regardless of their vote, will summarize the deliberation for the PTU's negative vote as a separate document in the dossier.
 The candidate will have five working days to read and respond in writing to any cover letter and/or rationale before it goes forward.
-The candidate must have access to this information, which includes the vote of the eligible PTU tenured faculty.
+The candidate must have access to this information, which includes the vote of the eligible voting faculty.
 The PTU Head is responsible for preparing a summary of the procedural steps followed by the PTU in reaching its vote, including relevant dates where appropriate.
 This statement is to be forwarded with the dossier.